 "Deaconess was used to doing industry sponsored studies, so they had an infrastructure and people who knew how to do research," said Haas.
 "The process and knowledge base about human subjects research was already there.
 I am confident that having the health care provider 'boots on the ground' helping advocate for the study was very influential in driving success.
 The leadership of their research endeavor and their clinicians were fully behind and supportive of the effort and collaboration."

 The Research Institute of Deaconess Clinic has supported more than 800 clinical studies since 1996.
-Learn more about its clinical trials here.
+Learn more about the Deaconess' clinical trials here.